mazensamara/Calculator-PI/README.md

 # Calculator-PI

 ## what is this project about
-- this project is about Raspberry PI calculator
+- This project is about Python calculator
-- this is a python project
+- This is a python project
-- this project integrates Raspberry PI with python to create a physical calculator
+- This project creates a physical calculator
 - to be done: integrate with Raspberry PI